Will the Great Walks booking system fall over again?

 Frustrated trampers took to social media with complaints of missing out after a similar crash occurred in 2021.

-A lot of time and money went into planning Great Walks hikes and bookings should be allocated on a “Kiwi-first” basis, so people did not miss out, she said.
+A lot of time and money went into planning Great Walk hikes and bookings should be allocated on a “Kiwi-first” basis, so people did not miss out, she said.

 People struggled to secure dates and thousands missed out each year, he said.